andrasq/arlib/Readme.md

 system.
 Like php, it also creates the file to prevent the name from being reused.
 The default directory is process.env.TMPDIR (else /tmp), and the default prefix is the empty string.

+If the callback is omitted, `tempnam` returns a filename or an `Error` object.

         var tempnam = require('arlib/tempnam');
         tempnam("/tmp", "my-prefix-", function(err, filename) {